Cross Marketing in Real Estate can be another beneficial marketing method.

 Challenges of External Cross Marketing

-While all the above sounds great, there are also some challenges to take into consideration.
+While all the above sounds great, there are also some challenges.

 It can be a long and difficult process to find the right partners.